deepshig/monitoring-spark/README.md

 * In the package `metrics_computer`, we consume and unmarshal these events.
 They are used for both, batched processing and stream processing.
 We first store these events in a `Cassandra` database, and then feed them to a spark cluster ffor live processing.

-* Describe batch processing algorithm: We take the data from 'Cassandra' database and find the median and standard deviatan of the data.
+* Batch processing algorithm: We take the data from 'Cassandra' database and find the median and standard deviatan of the data.
 (Work in progress)

-* stream processing algorithm: For the stream processing, data geerated from the rabbitMQ is streamed to the spark cluster directly.
-A connection is established in the 'socket_client.py' file.
-After this, the file 'streaming_processor.py' consumes the events and this is where we calculate the running average of the 'no_of_rows' data. for example a sucessfull metric can be [found here](https://github.com/rug-sc/2020_group_06_s4210875_s4199456_s4208110/blob/stream-batch-processing/success.log#L3739)
+* Stream processing algorithm: For the stream processing,events consumed from the RabbitMQ are streamed to the second spark cluster directly via socket port `8080`.
+A socker connection is established between the consumer and the spark in the 'socket_client.py' file.
+Consumer pushes each montioring event into this socker.
+The 'streaming_processor.py' consumes these events and we calculate the number of records in every 10 second window.
+They are printed once every 5 second.
+This is acheived by `countByWindow` function the `DStream`.
+An exemplary sucessful metric can be [found here](https://github.com/rug-sc/2020_group_06_s4210875_s4199456_s4208110/blob/stream-batch-processing/resources/success.log#L3739)

 ### Dependencies